Japanuspus/adventofcode/2024/README.md

         if all({cmap.get((px+s*dx, py+s*dy), None) for s in [1, -1]}=={'M','S'} for (dx,dy) in [(1,1), (-1,1)])))
 ```

-## Day 05 -
+## Day 05 - Print Queue

-It was only after doing the initial solution that I had the calm to read on how to use custom comparators in python: turns out functools have a magical [`functools.cmp_to_key`](https://docs.python.org/3/library/functools.html#functools.cmp_to_key) thay use memoization to build a key-function.
+It was only after doing the initial solution that I had the calm to read on how to use custom comparators in python: turns out functools have a magical [`functools.cmp_to_key`](https://docs.python.org/3/library/functools.html#functools.cmp_to_key) that use memoization to build a key-function.
 This is almost cheating...

+Edit: `cmp_to_key` is not doing any memoization, somehow it triggers the internal comparator functionality.
+Should really look at some source here.

+## Day 06 - Guard Gallivant

+Worked in first try with relatively performant code but naive algorithm (8s runtime).
+Looking forward to seeing the clever solutions on this one.